Stephen Schlesinger

-Stephen C. Schlesinger is an American historian, political commentator, and international affairs specialist.
+Stephen C. Schlesinger (born August 17, 1942) is an American historian, political commentator, and international affairs specialist.
 He is a Fellow at the Century Foundation in New York City.
 He served as director of the World Policy Institute at the New School University from 1997 to 2006.
 He was foreign policy advisor to New York State Governor Mario Cuomo during his three terms in office.

-Background and education
+He has authored and co-authored books, including Act of Creation: The Founding of the United Nations and Bitter Fruit: The Story of the U.S. Coup in Guatemala.
+His work spans journalism, public policy, and academia, focusing on foreign relations, political history, and the role of international organizations.

-Stephen Schlesinger was born on August 17, 1942.
-He is the son of historian and presidential biographer Arthur Schlesinger Jr. His mother, Marian Schlesinger, was a writer and portrait artist.
-He attended Browne and Nichols School and Phillips Exeter Academy, graduating in 1960.
-He earned a BA from Harvard University in 1964 in American History and Literature; a one-year certificate of study from Peterhouse at Cambridge University in 1965; and a J.D. from Harvard Law School in 1968.
-The Schlesinger Library at Harvard is named after his paternal grandparents, Arthur and Elizabeth Schlesinger.
+Early life and education

-Early career (1968–72)
+Schlesinger was born to Arthur M. Schlesinger Jr. and Marian Cannon Schlesinger in Cambridge, Massachusetts.
+His two grandfathers, father, and uncle all held teaching positions at Harvard University.
+Schlesinger attended Phillips Exeter Academy, Harvard College, and Harvard Law School.